 A good runner had to be able to outrun the law even with 800 lbs. of "white lightnin'" on board.
 That task required power and the new V-8s of the 1950s could be modified to have plenty.

 Some moonshine is still brewed, but the business has mostly died out.
 Dry Southern counties have one-by-one become wet and "store-bought" liquor is now relatively cheap and much safer.
 The still on the hill is mostly just a memory and the few high powered 'shine runners that are left just sit awkwardly in museums and barns—looking ready to fire up and roar off on a delivery run that will never happen again.

 The flathead was simple and reliable, but it couldn't be powered up like the newer, larger overhead valve V-8s.

-Hot Rod Magazine interviews Junior Johnson to get the lowdown of the North Carolina Moonshine Runners the Last American Heroes and the cars they drove as they bootlegged alcohol during the Prohibition.
+Hot Rod Magazine interviews Junior Johnson to get the lowdown on the North Carolina Moonshine Runners, the Last American Heroes, and the cars they drove as they bootlegged alcohol during Prohibition.